Open-source video game: Rise in popularity and diversity

 The Stratagus project began as an attempt to recreate the proprietary Warcraft II engine, under the name FreeCraft.
 Blizzard Entertainment sent a cease and desist letter in 2003 over the use of the name "craft" in comparison to Warcraft and StarCraft.
 Though the earlier free software strategy game CRAFT: The Vicious Vikings shared the name "craft" without controversy.
 With the new, legally inoffensive name Stratagus and the old FreeCraft assets renamed Aleona's Tales, the team began work on a new strategy game called Bos Wars.

-Development on this game still continues, as well as the modern Warcraft II port Wargus.
-Other games branched out of the engine project as well such as the Battle for Mandicor and Astroseries projects, the StarCraft port attempt Stargus, and most recently Wyrmsun.
-After the Stratagus example, other real-time strategy games were developed, such as Globulation 2, which experiments with game management mechanics, the similarly experimental Liquid War, the claymation based Dark Oberon, and the 3D projects 0 A.D. (a former freeware project), Boson, Battles of Antargis, Spring and Glest.
+After the Stratagus example, other real-time strategy games were developed, such as Globulation 2, which experiments with game management mechanics, the similarly experimental Liquid War, the 3D project 0 A.D. (a former freeware project), and Glest.

 Racing games, another uncommon Linux commercial genre, have also seen development.
 One of the earliest was RARS, which evolved following the principle of forking into TORCS and then Speed Dreams.
-MicroRacers and Toy Cars are inspired by Micro Machines, while Ultimate Stunts and Stunt Rally, are rooted in Stunts.
-Other racing games include versions of Racer, VDrift, Rigs of Rods, Slune, GLtron and Armagetron Advanced, YORG, the Mario Kart–inspired SuperTuxKart, Elasto Mania clone X-Moto, SkyRoads imitator Orbit-Hopper, sledding game Extreme Tux Racer, the text based ZRacer, and the top-down Trophy, Dust Racing 2D and Pixel Wheels.
+Other racing games include versions of Racer, VDrift, Rigs of Rods, GLtron and Armagetron Advanced, the Mario Kart–inspired SuperTuxKart, Elasto Mania clone X-Moto, sledding game Extreme Tux Racer, and Dust Racing 2D.

-WorldForge, Ryzom, Crossfire, Solipsis, Illarion, and The Mana World are further examples of increasing diversification, offering free massively multiplayer online role-playing game worlds.
-Single-player role-playing games are also available, such as A Dark Room, Heroes of Allacrost, Valyria Tear, Empty Clip, Summoning Wars, GNU FreeDink, FLARE, Heroine Dusk, FreedroidRPG, the Cube World inspired Veloren, and the Pokémon derived Tuxemon, OPMon, and Pigeon Ascent.
+WorldForge, Ryzom, Crossfire, and Solipsis are further examples of increasing diversification, offering free massively multiplayer online role-playing game worlds.
+Single-player role-playing games are also available, such as A Dark Room and GNU FreeDink.

 The rise of the independent game development in the 2000s and 2010s was partly driven by the growing ecosystem of open-source libraries and engines; indie developers utilized the open-source ecosystem due to good cross-platform capabilities and availability for limited financial burden.
-Game jams such as Ludum Dare and Game Off are often run on open source principles, frequently using free frameworks such as pygame, LibGDX, Twine, Phaser, Cocos2d, Ren'Py and LÖVE.
+Game jams such as Ludum Dare and Game Off are often run on open source principles, frequently using free frameworks.
 Educational languages such as Snap! and Scratch are also free software.
 Individual developers such as Jason Rohrer, creator of Passage and One Hour One Life, and Kenta Cho have embraced open source.